Small Satellite Launch Vehicle: Development

 In 2015, a National Institute of Advanced Studies report by Rajaram Nagappa proposed development path of a 'Small Satellite launch Vehicle-1' to launch strategic payloads.
 In National Space Science Symposium 2016, then Director of Liquid Propulsion Systems Centre, S. Somanath also acknowledged a need for identifying a cost effective launch vehicle configuration with 500 kg payload capacity to LEO and by November 2017, development of such launch vehicle was underway.

 By December 2018, the Vikram Sarabhai Space Centre (VSSC) completed the design for the vehicle.
 The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

 In December 2020, all booster segments for SSLV first stage (SS1) static test (ST01) were received and assembly was done in Second Vehicle Assembly Building (SVAB).

 The first static fire test (ST01) of the SS1 first-stage booster conducted on 18 March 2021 was unsuccessful.
 About 60 seconds into the test, oscillations were observed and after 95 seconds, the nozzle of SS1 stage disintegrated.
 The nominal duration of test was 110 seconds.
 To qualify for flight, SSLV's solid first stage SS1 has to perform two consecutive nominal static fire tests.

 The SSLV Payload Fairing (SPLF) functional qualification test was completed in August 2021.

 The second static fire test of SSLV first stage SS1 was conducted on 14 March 2022 at SDSC-SHAR and met the required test objectives.

+Further Development

+ISRO carried out a successful static test of an improved version of the third stage of the SSLV on 30 December 2025, at the Solid Motor Static Test Facility of SDSC.
+It validated an improved version of the SS3 stage with a Carbon-epoxy Motor case built by VSSC, which has significantly reduced the mass of the stage, thereby improving the payload performance of SSLV by 90 kg.
+The stage also features an improved design for the igniter and nozzle system.
+It will be deployed on the next flight mission of the SSLV onwards.

+ISRO carried out a similar static test for improvements in the vehicles first stage on 11 August 2026 at the Solid Motor Static Test Facility of SDSC.The design improvements that were tested include more optimized thermal protection system and process improvements in the nozzle sub-system to make it more production friendly along with a reduction in the mass.
+This led to an enhanced propellant burn rate in two motor segments, boosting payload capacity further by another 100kg.